 John Quincy Adams' most referenced speech was actually delivered when he served as the secretary of state, not the U.S. president.
 He praised America's dedication to freedom and peace—not just her own, but of those around the world.
 "She goes not abroad, in search of monsters to destroy.
 She is the well-wisher to the freedom and independence of all."
 Considered to be, at best, ineffective and at worst, a failure, Adams' legacy is defined more so by his diplomatic success before and after his presidency—including his facilitation of America's expansion west to the Pacific, and his vocal opposition to slavery—than his time in office.

 - Speech name: Second annual message to Congress

 - Date delivered: Dec.
 6, 1830

 The United States was fervently embracing an attitude of territorial expansion when Andrew Jackson took office in 1829.
 A champion of the cultural shift toward frontier life, Jackson initiated the Indian Removal Act of 1830, allowing the government to remove Native Americans, at times forcibly, from territories within state borders in exchange for unsettled land west of the Mississippi.
 Just several months after signing and enacting the Indian Removal Act, Jackson delivered his "Second Annual Message to Congress" in which he defends the policy, lauds its early success, and reinforces the belief that all parties involved stood to benefit from it.

 - Date delivered: March 4, 1837

 Van Buren, the first president born an American citizen, used his inaugural address to assure the nation that he could represent and serve everyone.
-He talked about the country’s growth over the last 50 years and celebrated unique success.
-He delineated between the roles of state and federal government.
-He also vows to maintain the status quo of slavery in the country, appealing to skeptical constituents in the south.
+He talked about the country's growth over the last 50 years and celebrated unique success.
+He delineated the roles of state and federal government.
+He also vowed to maintain the status quo of slavery in the country, appealing to skeptical constituents in the South.

 William Henry Harrison